jdeal/spectra/README.md

 ```

 That's right, an empty module.
 An empty module is a failing test.
 So no excuses
-for starting with a failing test!
+for starting with a failing test first!

 To do something useful, the simplest spec is: